-Battery voltage Operational state Action to take No voltage Not powered Not poworod Restore the battery supply.
-Not powered See chapter: "battery supply issue"
+Battery voltage Operational state Action to take No voltago Not newared Restore the battery supply.
+No voltage Not powered See chapter: "battery supply issue"

 Battery voltage Operational state Action to take Correct voltage Not powered There might be a fault with the controller.
-Contact your Victron dealer or distributor.
+J I Contact your Victron dealer or distributor.
 Correct Voltage Powered, but not charging Connect PV supply and check if battery charging starts.
 If charging does not start, see chapter: "Batteries are not charged".